 Here’s a partial list of gear that we bought ourselves or received as gifts over the years.
 We use everything that we’ve listed, and in most cases include our thoughts whether good or bad.
+Note that some of these have Amazon links, for which we earn a (very) small amount as an Amazon Associate from qualifying purchases (but this doesn’t cost you any extra).

 RAM iPad Suction Mount.
 This thing is hard core.
 You assemble it with little machine screws and nyloc nuts.
 Spring loaded to fit just about any size tablet.
 We use it to have our iPad as a backup navigation source at the helm.